-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan boils down to a single number.
+Because our society is so automated, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to calculate a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building a credit score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How long have you had credit?

 - Payment History - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-Each of these factors is assigned a value and a weight.
+Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
+Credit scores range from 300 to 800.
 Higher scores are better.
-Most home buyers probably find their FICO scores between 620 and 800.
+Most home buyers in the current environment have a score above 620.

 Not just for qualifying

-To improve your score, you must have the reports that the agencies use to build it, and of course, you need the score itself.
+In order to raise your score, you've got to have the reports that are used to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.
+You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

 Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.